9 tasty burgers every foodie needs to try in Cheltenham

 1. Bottle of Sauce, Ambrose Street

 If burgers, beers and naughty sides are your jam, you won’t be disappointed with a visit to the Bottle of Sauce.
-Recently celebrating its second birthday, the lively gastropub has become a firm favourite with Cheltenham residents for a number of reasons including their delicious burgers – from the original Dodo burger to the veggie favourite, the Mushroom Man.
+Recently celebrating its second birthday, the lively gastropub has become a firm favourite with Cheltenham residents for a number of reasons including their delicious burgers – from the original Dodo burger to the veggie favourite, the Mushroom Man and recent vegan addition Tofu or Not Tofu?.

-Best burger: Although the menu is filled with mouth watering burgers, it has to be The Big D. A perfectly cooked beef patty slathered in cheddar, bacon, caramelised onions and Dodo burger sauce.
+Best burger: Although the menu is filled with mouth watering burgers, it has to be The Big D. A perfectly cooked beef patty with cheddar, bacon, beer-braised onions and Dodo burger sauce.
 Enjoy alongside some rosemary salted truffle fries and a Dodo lager.
-Selected burgers are half price on a Monday too!
+Selected burgers are £5 on a Monday too!

 2. Holee Cow, Winchcombe Street